Meet new people - Sydney, Melbourne, Perth, Brisbane, Australia

 Board for freelance & contract work

 An illustration created for Friendly App's on-boarding screens.
-This one representing a user chatting to his new friends on Friendly app.
+This one representing a new friendship being formed using Friendly app.

 Press L to show some love!